Zero-Down-Time/CloudBender/README.md

 Commands:
-  clean              Deletes all previously rendered files locally create-change-set  Creates a change set for an existing stack delete             Deletes stacks or stack groups provision          Creates or updates stacks or stack groups render             Renders template and its parameters sync               Renders template and provisions it right away
+  clean              Deletes all previously rendered files locally create-change-set  Creates a change set for an existing stack create-docs        Parses all documentation fragments out of rendered... delete             Deletes stacks or stack groups outputs            Prints all stack outputs provision          Creates or updates stacks or stack groups render             Renders template and its parameters sync               Renders template and provisions it right away